tymyrddin/purple/source/docs/audits/picking-the-route.md

 * Certificate collecting.
 Audits acquired as trophies, each with its own binder, none changing how anyone works.
 The wall gets fuller, the organisation does not get safer, and everyone quietly knows it.
 * The one exhausted person.
-Every standard in this section assumes an organisation carries it.
+Every one of these standards assumes an organisation carries it.
 When a single coordinator carries all of it, the programme's real single point of failure is on the payroll, and no business continuity plan mentions them.
 * The consultant's favourite.
 The standard chosen because the adviser knows it well, rather than because the risk asks